Everyone

 Employment agreement before 1 April 1992

-Some employment agreements created before 1 April 1992 were allowed to specify a retirement age.
-The employer and employee must have agreed in writing to confirm this retirement age on or after 1 April 1992.
+Some created before 1 April 1992 were allowed to specify a retirement age.
+An employee and their employer must have agreed in writing to confirm this retirement age on or after 1 April 1992.

 Other exceptions

-• Occupations in which the retirement age is set out in legislation, such as coroners and judges.
+• occupations for which the retirement age is set out in legislation, such as coroners and judges

 • non-New Zealand crews of ships and aircrafts